 These agreements were established to prevent double taxation between residents in different jurisdictions, with the primary aim of reducing the tax burden on residents of various jurisdictions under these agreements.

-Based on our extensive experience these are the common questions and doubts from our clients when looking to understand accounting and taxation in Argentina.
+Based on our extensive experience these are the common questions and doubts from our clients when looking to understand the accounting and tax requirements in Argentina.

 In Argentina, tax rates for companies range from 25% to 35%.
 In general, micro and medium-sized enterprises pay a rate of 30%.